lhypds/tf-gui/README.md

 TF GUI Tool
 ===========

-Version control with Team Fundation Server without starting Visual Studio.
+Version control with Team Fundation Server(TFS) without using Visual Studio.

 * How To Use